 Factor analysis is based on the pattern of correlations among multiple variables.
 In our case we are interested in the correlations among different tests of mental abilities.
-So the point of factor analysis is to identify what tests go with other tests, based not on content, but rather on correlations of scores irrespective of content.
+So the point of factor analysis is to identify what tests go with other tests, based not on content but rather on Cambridge University Press & Assessment 978-1-009-29506-2 - The Neuroscience of Intelligence Richard J. Haier Excerpt More Information correlations of scores irrespective of content.
 The set of tests that go with each other define a factor because they have something in common that causes the correlation.
 Studies in this field typically apply factor analysis to data sets where hundreds or thousands of people have completed dozens of tests.